 09 of 10

 Cajeta is Mexico's own sweet caramel, and this dessert will remind you of how rich a culinary tradition the folks in that country actually have.
 Made with crushed Maria cookies for the crust (as many such creations in Latin America are), and sporting a creamy-fluffy pumpkin layer, this delight requires no oven or springform pan, and it can be made in half an hour (plus fridge time).

 10 of 10

 Flavor, ease of making, portion control, and fun factor—what more could a cheesecake ask for?
 These pops, formed from a pre-made (purchased or home baked) cheesecake, will delight young and old, whether on a buffet table or as the perfect small-bite end to a special family dinner.
-Another bite-seized option is Two-Bite Chocolate Cheesecake Cupcakes.
+Another bite-sized option is Two-Bite Chocolate Cheesecake Cupcakes.

 But wait—there´s more!
-These ten cheesecake categories are only the beginning.
+These cheesecake categories are only the beginning.
 Take the time to also explore: